Tascalate

-Tascalate (alternative spelling Tazcalate) is a chocolate drink made from a mixture of roasted maize, chocolate, ground pine nuts, achiote, vanilla and sugar, very common in the Mexican state of Chiapas.
+Tascalate (alternative spelling Tazcalate) is a chocolate drink made from a mixture of roasted maize, roasted cocoa bean, ground pine nuts, achiote and sugar or panela, very common in the Mexican state of Chiapas.

+Tascalate means tortilla water (agua de tortilla) and their origins can be rooted to their noble prehispanic lineage.

-Ingredients do vary, so that some variants are dominated by the taste of roasted corn, whilst other mixtures are dominated by chocolate.
+Ingredients could vary, so that some variants are dominated by the taste of roasted corn, whilst other mixtures are dominated by chocolate flavor.
+But actually the ingredients are mostly standardized without major variations.

 For preparing the hot drink, the ground ingredients are mixed with milk and heated.
 For a cold drink, ingredients are stirred in cold water and consumed with ice cubes.